Eccentric Eddy Current Separators

 Working principle of Eddy Current Separating Systems

 Key feature of the eccentric setup is the self-cleaning mechanism of the magnetic rotor.
-This results in less wear on the rotor which in turn lead to less downtime of the machine.
-The big diameter of the Bakker Magnetics eccentric rotor makes sure that, despite of this eccentric execution there is a big angle of magnetic influence for optimal separation results.
+This results in less wear on the rotor which in turn leads to less downtime of the machine.
+The large diameter of the Bakker Magnetics eccentric rotor makes sure that, despite of this eccentric execution there is a big angle of magnetic influence for optimal separation results.

-Separating ultra fine fractions with Eccentric Eddy Current BM104X
+Separating ultra fine fractions with Eccentric Eddy Current separator "104"

-Bakker Magnetics’ newest Eccentric Eddy Current “BM104X”, is specially designed and engineered for separating fines out of, for example, bottom ashes, electronic waste of small metal fractions.
-The high speed magnetic rotor inside this machine has the highest number of poles available in the market, 104 (!) and operating at a speed of 3.600rpm the BM104X rotor generates an astonishing field frequency of 1.56kHz
+Bakker Magnetics’ newest Eccentric Eddy Current “104”, is specially designed and engineered for separating fines out of, for example, bottom ashes, electronic waste of small metal fractions.
+The high speed magnetic rotor inside this machine has the highest number of poles available in the market, 104 (!) and operating at a speed of 3.600rpm the 104 rotor generates an astonishing field frequency of 1.56kHz

-Separating course and medium fractions with BM12X and BM36X
+Separating course and medium fractions with 12 and 36 pole Eddy Current separator

-The BM12X and BM36X are suitable for separating course and medium fractions respectively.
+The 12 and 36 pole separators are suitable for separating course and medium fractions respectively.
 Use can be found in Municipal Solid Waste (MSW), construction and demolition, wood recycling, plastic recycling, etcetera.